serhiikartashov/1Z0-809/src/main/java/certification/chapter1/equals_hashcode_tostring/README.md

 HashMap, Hashtable, or WeakHashMap, make sure that the hashCode() of the key objects that you put into the collection never changes while the object is in the collection.
-The bulletproof way to ensure this is to make your keys immutable, which has also other benefits.
+The bulletproof way to ensure this is to make your keys **immutable**, which has also other benefits.